Rita's art work

 Rita reflected on her last class project, an everyday art piece, “The assignment was to collect items from a place where you don’t normally spend time and make something.”
 Rita decided to go up to her attic, since she really didn’t go up there all too often.
 She found a coil of wire, a PVC pipe, shelf brackets, picture frames, an old anemometer from their boat, and other random objects.
 “I called the finished piece Diversity Intersections and Connections.
 Every item is different from each other, but they all intersect.”
 Rita equated this to her classes at the School of Art and Design and the individuals she had the opportunity to meet and interact with.
 Each student was different from each other with varying origins and backgrounds, but they all came together to learn and grow as artists.

 The School of Art and Design at the College of Fine and Applied Arts is tremendously grateful to Rita for this thoughtful and impactful gift.
-The school is thrilled to begin offering this new scholarship starting this May 2022.
+The school began offering this new scholarship in May 2022.
 Contact Brenda Nardi at firstname.lastname@example.org or 217-265-6966 for more information on eligibility.
 To learn more about supporting student scholarship opportunities like the Rita F. Bass Scholarship for Non-Traditional Students, you may also reach out to Brenda Nardi.